sylhare/sylhare.github.io/_posts/2022/2022-11-25-Interactive-react-testing.md

 ### Update an input

 For this series of test, we are going to have a simple stateful component with an _input_ field.
-When that field is updated, the `onChange` method will be called, and it will update the value via its setter method.
+When that field is updated, the `onChange` function will be called, and it will update the value via its setter function.

 ```tsx
 const Example = (): JSX.Element => {